 NARRATIVE SUMMARIES OF REASONS FOR LISTING

-Jaber Abdallah Jaber Ahmad al-Jalahmah was listed on 16 January 2008 pursuant to paragraphs 1 and 12 of resolution 1735 (2006) as being associated with Al-Qaida (QE.A.4.01) for “participating in the financing, planning, facilitating or perpetrating acts or activities by, in conjunction with, under the name of, or in support of”, “recruiting for” and “otherwise supporting acts or activities of” the network of Al-Qaida in Afghanistan, Iraq and Kuwait.
+Jaber Abdallah Jaber Ahmad Al-Jalahmah was listed on 3 January 2014 pursuant to paragraphs 2 and 3 of resolution 2083 (2012) as being associated with Al-Qaida for “participating in the financing, planning, facilitating, preparing, or perpetrating of acts or activities by, in conjunction with, under the name of, on behalf of, or in support of” Al-Qaida (QDe.004), Al-Qaida in Iraq (QDe.115) and Muhsin Fadhil Ayed Ashour al-Fadhli (QDi.184), “supplying, selling or transferring arms and related materiel to” Al-Qaida (QDe.004) and “recruiting for; or otherwise supporting acts or activities of” Al-Qaida (QDe.004) and Al-Qaida in Iraq (QDe.115).

-Al-Jalahmah’s role with Al-Qaida includes dealing personally with Usama bin Laden (QI.B.8.01).
+Al-Jalahmah’s role with Al-Qaida included dealing personally with Usama bin Laden (deceased).
 Al-Jalahmah went to Afghanistan three times in the late 1990s/early 2000s to provide large sums of money to Usama bin Laden.
 In one of these meetings, in early to mid-2001, Usama bin Laden agreed to set up a training camp especially for Kuwaitis in Afghanistan.
 This plan was never put into action.

 Related listed individuals and entities:

 Al-Qaida in Iraq (QDe.115), listed on 18 October 2004